mh7803255-ship-it/Merajcodsoft-/README.md

 # Merajcodsoft-
-Here Guys U have a done a project of Codsoft as a internship of 1 month as a intern .
-Here the 3 tasks are mentioned in the Github file.
+Hello Guys, I have a done a project of Codsoft as a intern of 1 month internship .
+Here the 1 Tasks with 3 levels are mentioned in the Github File.